franzk/ka-proxy/README.md

 ## GitHub Actions Deployment

-This project includes a GitHub Actions workflow for automated deployment.
+This project includes a GitHub Actions workflow for automated deployment

 ### How the Deployment Works